River Sowe

 The River Sowe is a river in Warwickshire and West Midlands, England.
 It is a tributary of the River Avon, and flows into it just south of Stoneleigh about 5 miles (8 km) south of Coventry.
-It is about 12 mi long.
+The Sowe is about 12 mi long.

 The Sowe rises in Bedworth 5.5 miles (9 km) to the north of Coventry.
-Its route takes it through Exhall near to Junction 3 of the M6 motorway and the A444 road, to the northern and then the eastern suburbs of Coventry, in particular the districts of Longford, Wood End, Walsgrave, Binley, Willenhall and near the village of Baginton.
+Its route takes it through Exhall near to Junction 3 of the M6 motorway and the A444 road, to the northern and then the eastern suburbs of Coventry, in particular the districts of Longford, Wood End, Walsgrave, Binley, Ernesford Grange, Willenhall and near the village of Baginton.
 Near Baginton the river has a large steep bank on its southern side and the remains of the Roman Lunt Fort have been found at the top of this bank.

-There is an established local park called the Sowe Valley Footpath that runs alongside the river for 8½ miles from Hawkesbury Junction Conservation Area to Stonebridge Meadows Local Nature.
+The Sowe Valley Footpath runs alongside the river for 8½ miles from Hawkesbury Junction Conservation Area to Stonebridge Meadows Local Nature Reserve.
 It also runs through Wyken Slough Local Nature Reserve, Wyken Croft Nature Park and Stoke Floods Local Nature Reserve.

 The grade II-listed Sowe Viaduct carries the Coventry-Rugby railway line across the river.